CharlesAaron/CharlesAaron/README.md

 ## Hi there 👋

-Newbie,Aspiring Software Eng'g, Still Learning stuffs... 😁
+Newbie, Aspiring Software Eng'g, Still Learning stuffs... 😁
 <!--
 **CharlesAaron/CharlesAaron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.